airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/configuring-connections.md

 To modify streams:

-1. On the [Airbyte Cloud](http://cloud.airbyte.com) dashboard, click **Connections** and then click the connection you want to change.
+1. In the Airbyte UI, click **Connections** and then click the connection you want to change.

 2. Click the **Replication** tab.